 • stuffed inside a baguette making a great choice for a picnic;

-• serve as an appetiser or an entree.
+• serve as an appetizer or an entree.
 Great for snacking too

-• serve as it is traditionally served in Spain, make it little squares- serve as tapas
+• as it is traditionally served in Spain, make it little squares- serve as tapas

 Any leftovers keep very well refrigerated for a good 3-4 days.
 It is also suitable for freezing so you could freeze some for later use or if you have some leftovers that you may want to save for meal planning.
 Refrigerate or freeze in plastic containers.

-Yes, it can definitely be reheated on a stove on low fire for 3-4 minutes on each side or in the oven in a pyrex dish with a lid or in wrapped in parchment paper and then aluminium foil.
+Yes, it can definitely be reheated on a stove on low fire for 3-4 minutes on each side or in the oven in a Pyrex dish with a lid or in wrapped in parchment paper and then aluminum foil.

-If you are afraid to try flipping the omelette, do not stress.
+If you are afraid to try flipping the omelet, do not stress.
 Here is the solution.
-Finish it in the oven for 10 minutes at 190C or 375F in a preheated oven.
+Finish it in the oven for 10 minutes at 190ºC or 375ºF in a preheated oven.
 Transfer from the stove to the oven but make sure your pan can handle the oven heat so choose a non-stick skillet, to begin with.

-Other egg breakfast or brunch recipes you will love:
+🍳 Other egg breakfast or brunch recipes you will absolutely love: